marc7s/Geodle/README.md

 A game where you have to guess all countries, where each correct guess adds it to the map.
 Like laying a puzzle where each country is a piece, revealing parts of borders to missing countries as you guess.
 Inspired by quizzes [like this one](https://www.sporcle.com/games/g/world).

+## Pather

+A game inspired by [Travle](https://travle.earth/), where you are given a start and end country, and your task is to guess bordering countries that form the shortest path between them, in terms of number of countries.

 # Data

 ## Processing